kubermatic/docs/content/installation/install_kubernetes/_index.en.md

 * Render static assets (configs, systemd units, etcd static pod manifests)
 * Generate PKI on the first master
-* Copy generated assets from master to localmachine
+* Download generated assets from master to local machine
 * Distribute static contents to all master nodes
-* Initialize etcd ring (boot kubelet, providing it with our etcd static manifest).
+* Initialize etcd ring (boot kubelet, providing it with our etcd static manifest)

 ### Phase 2

 Having a working etcd ring allows us to bootstrap all other control-plane components, in HA mode.

 On second pass a script will run `kubeadm init --config=OUR_MASTER_CONFIG.yaml` on every master node.
-During that phase the kubeadm will show warning like this:
+During that phase kubeadm will show warning like this:

 ```
 [preflight] Running pre-flight checks.